 The Bahamas: A spectacular collection of the world’s most stunning, unspoilt and untouched tropical islands.
-We are island hopping the Bahamas by piloting our own plane on the ultimate adventure across the Bahamas Out Islands from Florida to Bahamas.
+We are Bahamas island hopping by piloting our own plane on the ultimate adventure across the Bahamas Out Islands from Florida to Bahamas.
 Flying across turquoise waters, join us as we encounter tropical islands, exotic wildlife, white-sand beaches, colonial towns and a sense of voyage like no other.
 This truly is a Pilots Paradise.

 Bahamas Island Hopping: The only true way to “Island Hop” in the Bahamas is by Plane.
 Whilst the Bahamas is considered a Boaters Paradise, flying these remote Islands by plane offers the most flexible and expeditious mode of transport.
 We are navigating our way across 7 of the Out Islands: Eleuthera Island, Cat Island, Long Island, Staniel Cay, Exuma, San Salvador and Abaco Island.